Bee Brick & Bee Block

 The beautiful, polished cast concrete bee brick & bee block are designed to provide a nesting site for solitary bees, such as red mason bees and leaf cutter bees.

 Of the 267 bee species in the UK, only a few of these are bumblebees and honey bees; these are the ones that live in hives, either wild or domesticated.
-The remaining 90% of bee species are solitary bees, and they don’t have a hive and a queen to protect;
+The remaining 90% of bee species are solitary bees, and as they don’t have a hive and a queen to protect;

-- they don’t sting unless you really treat them bad and then the sting is mild
+- they don’t sting unless you really treat them bad and then the sting is mild,

 - they do a lot of good pollination work (they’re polylectic – they collect pollen from a wide range of plants) and they are responsible for around one third of the food we consume,

-- sadly, their numbers are in decline
+- sadly, their numbers are in decline.